-“And if any Jew dared to violate all those laws, and the honourable people of Kazimierz can prove it, then this Jew should be punished with 24 gr.,[…] half for the city hall and half for the Jewish elders.
-If the Jewish elders refuse to punish or obey the rules, the honourable consuls of Kazimierz receive the vadium of 1000 M.”
+And if any Jew dared to violate any of those laws, and the honorable people of Kazimierz can prove it, then this Jew should be fined to the sum of 24 gr.,[…] half for the city hall and half for the Jewish elders.
+If the Jewish elders refuse to impose this punishment or to obey the rules, the honorable consuls of Kazimierz will receive the vadium of 1000 M.

-Overall, the agreement in Kazimierz supports the coexistence and uses abstract fences to create a modus vivendi which prevents crisis and to which the sides can return after troubles.
-A document of a similar “inclusion through exclusion” character was signed also in Cracow, but in 1485 when Jews were permanent residents of the capital.
-Its validity turned out problematic after Jews settled in Kazimierz.
-In this new residential situation, Jewish economic activity in Cracow - one of the major trade hubs of East-Central Europe- was more restricted and dynamic than in Kazimierz.
-The stormy fluctuation of Jewish business doings (that’s probably not the best word but I don’t want to repeat “economic activity” all the time) in Cracow both reflected and affected the Jewish-Christian relations in the city.
-Bałaban defined the 16th and first half of the 17th century as time of “struggle for trade rights in Cracow,” and described in detail the burghers’ attempts to exclude Jews from the local market or at least limit their share.
-However, the Christian-Jewish interaction in economic sphere was much more complicated than that.
-From the perspective of interreligious coexistence, economic relations constituted a valuable platform preserving the convivencia, supporting the management of crises and reconciliation.
+Overall, the 1615 Kazimierz agreement supported coexistence, making use of conceptual ‘fences’ to create a modus vivendi that prevented crisis, or, in the worst case, provided a framework for crisis management.
+Another document of a similar “inclusion through exclusion” character was signed in Cracow in 1485, when Jews were still permanent residents of the capital.
+Its validity, however, was eroded after the Jews resettled in Kazimierz circa 1495.
+Jewish economic activity in Cracow – one of the major trading hubs of east-central Europe – was now both more restricted and more volatile than in Kazimierz.
+This instability reflected and affected Jewish-Christian relations in the city.
+Bałaban defined the 16th century and the first half of the 17th as a time of “struggle for trade rights in Cracow,” describing in detail burghers’ attempts to exclude Jews from the local market or at least limit their share.
+However, Jewish-Christian economic interaction was not as simple as that.
+From the perspective of interreligious coexistence, economic relations constituted a valuable framework for convivencia, supporting the management of crises and reconciliation.

-As a group, Jews living in Kazimierz were no-longer perceived as indispensable or strong contractual partners in Cracow.
-Different groups in Cracovian society had diverse interests which influenced their attitude towards Jewish share in local market and their interpretation of the agreement.
-On one hand, many city dwellers enjoyed the marketing methods of Jews and the attractive prices, and claimed: “If only Jews were allowed to sell goods and roots, we would get them much cheaper; [Christian merchants] stand themselves worse than Jews, that is why they hate Jews […].”
-Furthermore, the rich patricians, as well as some city consuls and public figures, enjoyed renting their storages and shops – even those located in the central market square - to the Jews, while nobles appreciated luxurious commodities imported by Jewish traders.
-Last but not least, the lower income population valued Jewish pawnbroking services and cheap sales of unredeemed pledges or other second-hand goods.
-On the other hand, merchants and craftsmen, viewed Jews mostly as economic rivals, and tried to exclude them from the local market or at least equal their economic rights with that of foreign merchants referred to as ‘hospites’.
-Szymon Strawolski emphatically expressed the attitudes of petty merchants and claimed, that Jews used to buy off all the products on fairs before Christians and as a result of their trade activities, “cities and towns became poorer, and furthermore continue getting poorer.”
-At the other end, the Jews “who had not even for a moment given up trade in Cracow and use all their power to preserve it,” tried to exploit the 1485 pact as proving their special status in the city and their right to have a share in the city market as residents and partners in the three-city economic symbiosis.
-Their attempts were confirmed a number of times in royal edicts, but not always found expression on the ground:
+Different groups in Cracovian society had diverging interests, influencing their interpretation of the agreement and their general attitude towards Jewish participation in the local market.
+On the one hand, many city dwellers enjoyed Jewish marketing methods and attractive prices, claiming: “If only Jews were allowed to sell goods and roots, we would get them for much cheaper; [Christian merchants] tolerate themselves worse than Jews, that is why they hate Jews […].”
+Wealthy patricians, as well as some city consuls and public figures, enjoyed renting out storage room and shops to Jews, even those located in the central market square.
+Nobles appreciated luxurious commodities imported by Jewish traders, and lower income populations valued Jewish pawnbroking services and cheap sales of unredeemed pledges and other second-hand goods.

+On the other hand, as a group, Jews living in Kazimierz were no-longer perceived as indispensable to the Cracovian economy, nor as strong contractual partners.
+Merchants and craftsmen largely viewed Jews as economic rivals, attempting to exclude them from the local market or at least downgrade their economic rights to those of foreign merchants, known as ‘hospites.’
+An emphatic example of this sort of attitude is Szymon Strawolski’s claim that Jews would buy off all the products on fairs before Christians, with the result that “cities and towns became poorer, and are getting poorer still.”
+Conversely, the Jews, “who had not even for a moment given up trade in Cracow and did everything in their power to preserve it,” tried to take advantage of the 1485 pact as a validation of their special status in the city and their right to have a share in the city market as residents and partners in the metropolitan economic symbiosis between Cracow and its two satellite towns.
+Their attempts resulted in a number of royal edicts, but these were not always implemented on the ground: